danforbes/substrate-wiki/ICMP.md

 Other options include one-call-per-message and one-call-per-block models, or perhaps having the option of all three with default implementations.
 This would be called at block initialisation.

-As an alternative to this trait-based system, the API may make it possible to simply inspected the incoming messages at any point during block execution.
+As an alternative to this call-back system, the API may make it possible to simply inspect the incoming messages at any point during block execution.
 In this case, the parachain's SRML runtime would likely implement a trait:

 ```
 trait WithIncoming {